 How’s it going?
 Did I not have two good eyes?
 My father had reached a stage where even the blandest pleasantry might be inappropriate.

 The food arrayed on the tray before him was mostly pureed, and mostly untouched.
 The only solids were flakes of what appeared to be canned tuna, and a scoop of mashed potatoes.
 He had trouble swallowing, I learned, and most of his food had to be a certain consistency.
 Even his glass of water seemed to have a high viscosity.

 After this initial recognition and salutation, my father’s face grew blank, and he withdrew into himself.
 Ordinary conversation became impossible.
 There would be no talk of National Geographic or Life magazine, or Margaret Bourke-White.

 Three or four other patients shared the table with him, but they all ignored each other.
 One man stared blankly.
-An ancient woman raised a spoon to her mouth; her hand trembled fiercely and her food spilled to the tray below.
+An ancient woman raised a spoon to her mouth; her hand trembled wildly and her food spilled to the tray below.
 Several seats beyond her, a man sat dozing in his chair.

 And then there was my dad, who appeared ready to nod off himself.
 He didn’t, not that first day, but he did during later visits.
 Each time, his head slumped forward.
-Saliva pooled at the corner of his mouth, and began seeping out; a fine strand dripped, stretching from his lips like elastic.
+Saliva pooled at the corner of his mouth and began seeping out; a fine strand dripped, stretching from his lips like elastic.